floft/linux-control/README.md

 First time:
  * Enter email
- * Enter domains: domain.tld www.domain.tld
+ * Enter domains: example.com www.example.com
  * Check DNS verification

 Note, if you use Namecheap, make sure you don't put the "domain.tld" part of